AshridgeTechnologies/elemento/stories/General usability Part 3.md

 General usability Part 3
 ========================

+- Prevent duplicate element names and using system object names
 - Can show page from Navigator
 - Reset function acts on whole page or layout
 - Keep scroll position in preview when change something